- Experience Rio de Janeiro's Carnival Scene and Dance in a parade

 - Go on a boat tour and explore the Amazon Rainforest

-Welcome to the 'Marvelous City'!
+Welcome to the "Marvelous City!"
 On arrival in Rio de Janeiro, your guide will greet you and take you to your hotel in Copacabana.
-Rio has been referred to as the marvelous city for over a century now, and it is understandable why.
-The city's unique beauty, vibrant cultural scene, and geographical diversity of mountains, tropical forest, and stunning beaches have long inspired artists and composers from all over the world.
+Rio has been referred to as the marvelous city for over a century, and it is understandable why.
+The city's unique beauty, vibrant cultural scene, and geographical diversity of mountains, tropical forests, and stunning beaches have long inspired artists and composers from all over the world.

 There is nothing more representative of Brazil than the Carnival in Rio de Janeiro—a world-known event that takes place once a year and attracts people from all over the world.
 Colors, music, and costumes will parade before your eyes, radiating the joy and warmth of the Brazilian people.
 You will also visit the Cidade do the Samba (Samba City), which is a special place that concentrates warehouses of the different samba schools.
 It is here that their allegories develop.

-Day 3: Sugarloaf Mountain and Christ the Redeemer
+Day 3: Sugarloaf Mountain & Christ the Redeemer

 At the end of the trail, you'll take the cable car to the top of Pão de Açúcar.
 The descent will also be via cable car, and finally, you will return to the vehicle and then your hotel.
 The afternoon offers a visit to Corcovado Peak and the Christ the Redeemer statue.
 Your guide will meet you at your hotel, and together you'll drive to the base of the mountain, where you will take a train through the beautiful and lush Tijuca Forest to the top of the Corcovado Peak.